rajatissar/javascript/readme.md

 ### Methods

-- spread operator, Object.assign()n, JSON.parse(JSON.stringify()) do deep copy on array and object
+- spread operator, Object.assign(), JSON.parse(JSON.stringify()) do deep copy on array and object
-- spread operator, Object.assign() does not do deep copy of nested object but JSON.parse(JSON.stringify()) do deep copy of nested objects on object
+- spread operator, Object.assign() does not do deep copy of nested object element but JSON.parse(JSON.stringify()) do deep copy of nested objects element on object
 - spread operator, Object.assign(), JSON.parse(JSON.stringify()) do deep copy of nested array element on array